 Under the terms of the agreement, jurisdiction over some territorial matters was transferred to the new government, among them wildlife management, land use planning and development, property taxation, and natural resource management.
 The Nunavut Surface Rights Tribunal (NSRT), the Nunavut Planning Commission (NPC), Nunavut Impact Review Board (NIRB) and the Nunavut Water Board (NWB) were established by Article 10 of the NLCA.
 The powers, functions, objectives and duties of the NIRB were set out in Article 12 of the NLCA, while an obligation to establish legislation to further set out the powers of the NIRB was also included.

-The Nunavut Planning and Project Assessment Act (NuPPAA) received royal assent on June 19, 2013.
+The Nunavut Planning and Project Assessment Act (NuPPAA) received royal assent on June 19, 2013 and came into force on July 9, 2015.
 The NuPPAA establishes a proven, highly efficient "single-entry" system which promotes the concept of a "one-project - one-assessment" approach to resource development projects and land use planning approval for Nunavut.

 The 1993 Nunavut Land Claims Agreement Act requires that Inuit and the federal government establish a joint regime for resource management through the creation of stand-alone legislation for land use planning and environmental assessment in the Nunavut Settlement Area (the Area) and the Outer Land Fast Ice Zone.
 The Nunavut Waters and Nunavut Surface Rights Tribunal Act received Royal Assent in 2002 fulfilling the first part of the obligation.